dkvz/majorsetbe/README.md

 * Configure/create the menu - Add the "Représentations" link with either "?post_type=tribe_events" or "/events/list" as URL depending on rewriting being on or off.
 * Create the "Blog" page (or "News" or whatever) and select "Blog section" as the page template.
 Put that page in the menu too.
 * Set the favicon: go to Appearance » Customize and click on the ‘Site Identity’ tab - Change the site icon at the bottom and select the file named `logo-notext_512.png` in the assets directory.
+* Create a category called "Annonces".
+* From the admin dashboard: remove the top section "customize your theme" or whatever it's called bu clicking "ignore" on the top right.

 ## Editing the styling
 The "style.css" file at the project root is supposed to be generated using npm scripts, **do not edit that file directly**.
 It should probably be in the gitignor (**THEY NOW ARE**).
 Keeping it around so the theme still works even if I forget to build the theme assets.